ThousandEyes Documentation

 Configure real user monitoring for Zoom by including the most important domains in the monitored domain set for your Endpoint Agents.
 Real user browser session monitoring provides you with detailed session information when users navigate in their web browser to the associated monitored domain including page load elements, detailed endpoint information and network statistics.
 ThousandEyes recommends creating the below Monitored Domain Set for Zoom.

-1. Navigating to the Endpoint Agents > Test Settings and click the Real User Tests tab.
+1. Navigate to Endpoint Experience > Test Settings and click the Real User Tests tab.

 2. Click the Add New Monitored Domain Set button.